-On the following pages, a summary chart outlines specific details of the specialized school health support services.
-This chart provides a more thorough description of the types of services provided through physiotherapy, occupational therapy, speech therapy, nursing, and other related health procedures.

-For students who require medical attention while at school, the Board, in partnership with LHIN and their contracted Nursing Agencies, have developed a guideline for training of delegated tasks.
-This guideline follows the attached chart.
+On the following pages, summary charts outline specific details of the specialized school based health and rehabilitation support services.
+These charts provide a more thorough description of the types of services provided.
+For students who require medical attention while at school, the Board, in partnership with the LHIN and their contracted Nursing Agencies, has developed a guideline for the training of delegated tasks.
+This guideline follows the summary charts.